Traverse City, Michigan: Parks and recreation

-Traverse City has over 30 park and recreational properties.
+Traverse City has over 30 parkland properties.
+The city also owns and operates Hickory Hills, in adjacent Garfield Township, which offers downhill skiing, cross-country skiing, snowboarding, hiking trails, and disc golf.

 Traverse City State Park, with about 250 campsites, is located east of the city, and features a beach on the East Bay arm of Grand Traverse Bay.
+The state park is located in nearby East Bay Township.

-The Grand Traverse County Civic Center is a sports complex featuring seven baseball/softball fields, a skatepark, a walking trail, an amphitheater, sledding hill, pavilion, playground, an indoor pool, and an indoor hockey rink.
-The Grand Traverse Bay YMCA features four complexes with swimming, soccer, and tennis.
+The Grand Traverse County Civic Center is a sports complex featuring seven baseball and softball fields, a skate park, walking trail, amphitheater, sledding hill, pavilion, and playground, as well as Howe Ice Arena, an indoor ice rink, and Easling Memorial Pool, an indoor swimming pool.
+The Grand Traverse Bay YMCA system, with locations outside city limits, features four complexes with swimming, soccer, and tennis.

 The TART trail system is a series of non-motorized recreational trails in and around Traverse City.

 Education

 Public schools

-Public education is administered by Traverse City Area Public Schools.
-The district includes 11 elementary schools, two middle schools, three high schools: Traverse City Central, Traverse City West, and Traverse City High School.
+Public education is administered by Traverse City Area Public Schools (TCAPS).
+The district includes ten traditional elementary schools, one Montessori elementary and middle school, two traditional middle schools, and three high schools: Traverse City Central and Traverse City West, two traditional comprehensive high schools, and Traverse City High School, an alternative high school.
+The district includes the entirety of the city of Traverse City, as well as about half of Grand Traverse County, a portion of Leelanau County, and a smaller portion of nearby Benzie County.

+Along with the TCAPS district, Traverse City has the Greenspire Schools which are a pair of public charter schools serving parts of Grand Traverse, Leelanau, Antrum, and Benzie counties.
+The school has two locations: a middle school and a high school, offering Montessori-type education focusing on both inside and outside classes.